Cold water therapies

 Spring is recognised as a significant season shift in Ayurveda, as it is a transitional change from the cold and heavy qualities of winter into the warmer and lighter qualities of summer.
 During this shift, there is a natural increase in the Kapha dosha, which can lead to imbalances such as lethargy, congestion, allergies and weight gain if not managed properly.

-During winter we typically will move less and eat more, or heartier meals, this intensifies our Kapha dosha, but can aggravate any Vata dosha types.
+During winter we will typically move less and eat more\have heartier meals - this intensifies our Kapha dosha but can aggravate any Vata dosha types.

 Ayurveda recommends that during the spring we make the following changes to stay balanced and healthy:

-By honouring this shift in season, and making small changes to your lifestyle, you allow your dosha to remain in balance moving into the warmer months.
+By honouring this shift in season and by making small changes to your lifestyle, you allow your dosha to remain in balance moving into the warmer months.
+If you would like further information on Ayurveda, please feel free to speak to one of our many trained professional at our Spa.

 The sheer feeling of the cold.
 When you go swimming in natural waters, that’s the first thing that hits you.